cwoodall/rusty-nail/docs/notes/2017-01-03-implementing-mixer-and-recipes.md

-We can then create a `Vec<String, String, i32, f32>` which can then correspond to a  `Queryable` struct we can create which is a fusion of RecipeIngredient and Ingredient in the following example called RecipeIngredientComplete...
-This may change to `DispenserInstruction` or may become the public representation of `Ingredient`.
+We can then create a `Vec<String, String, i32, f32>` which can then correspond to a  `Queryable` struct we can create which is a fusion of RecipeIngredient and Ingredient in the following example called

+...
+This may
+change to `DispenserInstruction` or may become the public representation of `Ingredient`.
 What would be ideal is to generate a representation of a `Recipe` which had the following structure definition: